cresset-template/cresset/README.md

 ## _Raison d'Être_

 The purpose of this section is to introduce a new paradigm for deep learning development.
-I hope that Cresset, or at least the ideas behind it, will eventually become best practice for small to medium-scale deep learning research and development.
+The hope is that Cresset, or at least the ideas behind it, will eventually become best practice for small to medium-scale deep learning research and development.

 Developing in local environments with `conda` or `pip`